kranzky/insoluble/folly.md

 As I clutched the plump poster, I could feel an invisible gaze watching us.
 The veracity of the archives, the labor of humanity's discovery, weighed heavily on our minds.
 The poster itself was printed with a select group of 'H' playing cards.
 Upon closer inspection, I read a shrill message that seemed to kick-start a new clue in our ongoing investigation.

 "Everyone intoned Deus, who's teeth?"
 I asked Rob with confusion.
-Exposition;6:ROB SHRUGGED KNOWINGLY.
 Rob just shrugged knowingly, not providing an answer.
-Exposition;11:SMOKE SLOWLY CONTINUED DISPERSE.
 The mysterious smoke slowly continued to disperse around us.
-Dialogue;9:THAT'S NEXT CLUE ROB.
 "That's our next clue, Rob," I said, trying to focus on the task at hand.
-Exposition;7:STREET VIBRANTLY ALIVE.
 The street around us was vibrantly alive with activity.

 An illustration on the headline of a newspaper caught my eye, depicting a valley where people feared to tread.
 I skimmed through the prose, the sentences addressing a revolutionary event with a deceptively easy tone.
 It seemed as if the author barely appreciated the magnitude of their own words, treating the subject like an easy experiment.